$L^2$-type contraction for shocks of scalar viscous conservation laws with strictly convex flux: Proofs of Theorem and Corollary

-To apply the Carath\'eodory's existence theorem, let $g(t,X)$ denote the right-hand side of the ODE \eqref{X-def}. \\ First of all, we move the shift $X$ in $u$ into the other smooth functions $S, a, a', S''$ in the integrands of the functional $\mathcal{B}$, by using the change of variables $\xi\mapsto \xi-X(t)$ as done in the proof of Lemma \ref{lem-rel}.\\ Then, $g(t,X)$ is obviously continuous in $X$, and measurable in $t$.
-Thus, it remains to verify (iii) of the Carath\'eodory condition.
-We first observe that \eqref{Phi-d} and \eqref{X-def} imply
+To apply the above lemma, let $F(t,X)$ denote the right-hand side of the ODE \eqref{X-def}. \\ First of all, we move the shift $X$ in $u$ into the other smooth functions $S, a, a', S''$ in the integrands of the functionals $Y$ and $\mathcal{B}$, by using the change of variables $\xi\mapsto \xi-X(t)$ as done in the proof of Lemma \ref{lem-rel}.\\ Then, we first observe that \eqref{Phi-d} and \eqref{X-def} imply